malaval/appstream-recording-linux/README.md

 rm -rf session-manager-plugin
 ```

 We wait until the streaming user session is active, i.e. when there is an active Linux session running GNOME.
-We retrieve dynamically the name of the Linux user used by AppStream 2.0 users, and the X server (Linux display server) to record, although I don't except these values to change in the future.
+We retrieve dynamically the name of the Linux user used by the AppStream 2.0 user (currently `as2-streaming-user`) and the X server (Linux display server) to record (currently `:0`) although I don't except these values to change in the future.

 ```
 COUNTER=0
 echo "Waiting until the AppStream 2.0 session is ready" while [ -z "$APPSTREAM_USERNAME" ] || [ -z "$DISPLAY" ]; do

-	# List the active user sessions that run gnome
+	# List the active user sessions that run GNOME
 	W_OUTPUT=$(PROCPS_USERLEN=30 w -h | grep gnome | grep -v grep)

 	APPSTREAM_USERNAME=$(echo $W_OUTPUT | awk '{print $1}')
 	DISPLAY=$(echo $W_OUTPUT | awk '{print $3}')

-	# Wait for maximum 15 seconds
+	# Wait maximum 15 seconds for the session to start
 	if [ $COUNTER -eq 15 ]; then
 		exit 1
 	fi

-	# Wait one second if the session is not yet ready
+	# Wait one second if the session is not yet ready until the next iteration
 	let COUNTER=COUNTER+1
 	sleep 1

 done
 ```

 We share the X server executed by the AppStream 2.0 user with the root user, so that the root user can run FFmpeg and record the session screen.
-By running FFmpeg as root, AppStream 2.0 users are prevented from stopping or tampering with the solution, as long as they aren’t granted local administrator rights.
+By running FFmpeg as root, the AppStream 2.0 user is prevented from stopping or tampering with the solution, as long as it isn’t granted local administrator rights.

 ```
 echo "Sharing display $DISPLAY owned by $APPSTREAM_USERNAME with root"